captainzero93/Protect-Images-from-AI-PixelGuard/README.md

 8. **User Profiles**: Adding the ability to save and load user-defined protection profiles could improve usability for users who frequently protect images with specific requirements.

 9. **API Development**: Creating an API for the core functionality could allow for easier integration with other software or web services.

-10. **Internationalization**: Adding support for multiple languages in the GUI could make the tool more accessible to a global user base.

 ## Updating
 To update PixelGuard AI to the latest version: